OsomePteLtd/principles/src/general.md

 Now we are working in different countries (`branch` attribute) and it is important to understand that we have no concept of "default branch" in any scenarios.
 A branch always and everywhere must be explicitly received, since all countries are equal and there is no fallback, for example, to Singapore, if a person has a company in the UK.

+## English

+The primary language for development is American English.
+We use it because, de facto, it's the standard language in programming.

+In the UI, the language should be local.
+For the UK, Singapore, and HK, it's British English.

 ## Clean Code

 1. Do not use abbreviations for names (variables, functions, etc).
 Exceptions are `map` / `reduce`.
 For such case use 1 letter abbreviations.